The purpose of a ramp soak profile is to make gradual, controlled changes in temperature (Ramp), followed by a temperature hold (Soak) period.

 The programming software and manuals can be downloaded from the Automation Direct website free of charge.

-Watch the video below to see the PID Ramp Soak Instruction in action on our BRX PLC.
+Watch the video below to see the Do-More PID Ramp Soak Instruction in action on our BRX Do-More PLC.

-The thermocouple (feedback) input, analog input setup and wiring can be reviewed at the following post.
-PID with PWM Output – Video
+The thermocouple (feedback) input, analog input setup, and wiring can be reviewed in the following post.
+BRX Do-More PID with PWM Output – Video

 We will be adding to this existing program at the beginning of the main program section.